Willesley: History

 Willesley Lake is within the 155-acre park of the Former Willesley Hall.
-It is a serpentine design and was constructed as a fishing and boating lake and to allow the water level to be controlled for power generation for the Hall.
+It is a serpentine design and was constructed as a fishing and boating lake to allow the water level to be controlled for power generation for the Hall.
 It is designated as a ‘Site of Ecological Interest’, feeding into the River Mease (a special area of conservation and SSSI).
 The 24-acre fishing lake set in 16 acres of woodland provides an excellent fishery today, having a significant stock of fish species.
 It is surrounded by beds of snowdrops in February and bluebells in the spring.
 The lake attracts a significant number and species of waterfowl and other birds.

 The Abney and Hastings family

-It was the birthplace of notable people including two called Sir Thomas Abney and Edward Abney whose letters were published recently giving an insight into early 17th century life.
+It was the birthplace of notable people including two called Sir Thomas Abney and Edward Abney whose letters were published recently giving an insight into early 17th-century life.
 One of the Thomas Abney's became a mayor of London whilst another rose to be a judge of common pleas.
-The Abney family required that owners of the manor should be called Abney.
+The Abney family required that the owners of the manor should be called Abney.
 Twice there has had to be a special Act of Parliament for people to add the name Abney to their surname.
 Sir Charles Abney Hastings, a High Sheriff of Derbyshire was the last person descended from the Abney line.
 The man who might have inherited the hall, after Sir Charles Abney Hastings died without children, was his younger brother, Frank, a veteran of the Battle of Trafalgar.
-Unfortunately he died prematurely fighting for the Greeks and was buried in Zante.
+Unfortunately, he died prematurely fighting for the Greeks and was buried in Zante.

 Willesley Hall was also used as the name of a steam locomotive in the Hall class by the Great Western Railway.

 19th and 20th centuries

 In 1897 the counties of Leicestershire and Derbyshire corrected their boundaries to remove enclaves.
 Part of Appleby Magna, Chilcote, Measham, Oakthorpe and part of Donisthorpe, Stretton en le Field were transferred to Leicestershire.

-The ancient parish of Willesley became a civil parish in 1866, but in 1936 the civil parish was abolished.
-Almost all of the parish was absorbed into Ashby de la Zouch.
+The ancient parish of Willesley became a civil parish in 1866, on 1 April 1936 the parish was abolished and merged with Ashby de la Zouch, part also went to Oakthorpe and Donisthorpe and Measham.
+In 1931 the parish had a population of 80.

 The golf course in Ashby had existed since the 1920s and at one time considered buying Willesley Hall, but at the time, the lack of members with cars and financial issues, prevented it.